Valensas/blog.vdpmag.com/_posts/2015-02-10-VDP-Bundle-Update.md

 *Server Restore:* No more losing VDP files or back issues.
 If you need a copy of your VDP file just restore from our servers and download the latest copy.
 Please note that in order to be able to restore an issue you will need to have a successfully uploaded copy resting on our servers.

 *Version Control:* Some of you like to work in teams or work from home.
-In this case you may experience trouble working on the latest version of a VDP file, and in order to prevent any data loss we developed version control.
-Each time you login to our servers VDP will check to see if there is a more up-to-date version, thus eliminating conflicts among multiple VDP files.
-If there is any conflict between your copy and the Server's copy, you will be notified by our new Sync button and expected to take action.
+In this case, you may experience trouble working on the latest version of a VDP file, and in order to prevent any data loss we developed version control.
+Each time you login to our servers VDP will check to see if there is a more up-to-date version, thus eliminating conflict among multiple VDP files.

 *Table of Contents:* Creating a Table of Contents is much easier now.
 Add all articles at once under the Inspector Panel, ToC.

+*Get VDP Manager v2.7 by clicking the download button below.
+Minimum System Requirements: OS X 10.9+*
 <br /><br />
 <a href="http://www.vdpmag.com/downloading" target=_blank style="width: 227px; height: 56px; margin: 0px; border:2px solid #292e78; padding:12px; color:#292e78; text-decoration:none; border-radius:5px;" width="227">DOWNLOAD NOW</a>
 <br /><br /><br />

 **VDP VIEWER**

-iOS 8.1.3 Update: Unclogged issues with HTML5, video and tiny others that came with iOS 8 versions.
+iOS 8.1.3 Update: Unclogged HTML5, video and tiny other issues that came with iOS 8 versions.
 <br /><br />
 <a href="http://appstore.com/vdpviewer" target=_blank style="width: 227px; height: 56px; margin: 0px; border:2px solid #292e78; padding:12px; color:#292e78; text-decoration:none; border-radius:5px;" width="227">DOWNLOAD NOW</a>
 <br /><br /><br />

 **VDP PORTAL**

-*Online Payments:* You can now easily manage your account with VDP.
-Eliminate all the paperwork, no chasing down agreements no hassling with invoices.
-Simply Subscribe/Unsubscribe using the new Payments option available within VDP Portal.
+*Online Payments:* No more binding contracts.
+You can now easily start, manage or cancel your account with VDP anytime you see fit.
+Eliminate all the paperwork, zero in agreements and invoices.
+Simply Subscribe or Unsubscribe using your credit card under "Payments" option available within VDP Portal.

-*Scheduled Updates:* No need to stay in the office or by your computer in order to publish an issue.
-You can now easily schedule a magazine launch or update within VDP Portal and the servers will handle the rest.
+*Scheduled Updates:* Need to publish an issue midnight?
+No problem!
+You can now schedule a publish or update an issue without being present, just set the time and the servers will handle the rest.
 <br /><br />
 <a href="http://portal.vdpmag.com" target=_blank style="width: 227px; height: 56px; margin: 0px; border:2px solid #292e78; padding:12px; color:#292e78; text-decoration:none; border-radius:5px;" width="227">SIGN UP/LOGIN</a>
 <br /><br /><br />